EOSIO/eosio.cdt/docs/05_best-practices/11_debuggin_a_smart_contract.md

 ## Debugging a smart contract

-In order to be able to debug your smart contract, you will need to setup local nodeos node.
-This local nodeos node can be run as separate private testnet or as an extension of public testnet.
+In order to be able to debug your smart contract, you will need to setup a local nodeos node.
+This local nodeos node can be run as separate private testnet or as an extension of a public testnet.
 This local node also needs to be run with the contracts-console option on, either `--contracts-console` via the command line or `contracts-console = true` via the config.ini and/or by setting up logging on your running nodeos node and checking the output logs.
 See below for details on logging.

 When you are creating your smart contract for the first time, it is recommended to test and debug your smart contract on a private testnet first, since you have full control of the whole blockchain and can easily add suitable logging.
 This enables you to have unlimited amount of eos needed and you can just reset the state of the blockchain whenever you want.
 When it is ready for production, debugging  on the public testnet (or official testnet) can be done by connecting your local nodeos to the public testnet (or official testnet) so you can see the log of the testnet in your local nodeos.